 Having a recessed medicine cabinet in your bathroom has become an important accessory for storage and decorative purposes.
 The larger the family, the more medicines, health, and beauty products are used and need to be stored.
 A medicine cabinet is ideal for providing such storage space while being safe since it will be out of reach of children.
 It is relatively easy to build a recessed medicine cabinet yourself if you follow these guidelines.

 Now that you have prepared the foundation of where the medicine cabinet will be placed on the wall, you can start to actually cut the wood to create the cabinet itself.
-Select a type of wood which is easy to cut and work with.
+Select a type of wood that is easy to cut and work with.
 Use the sketch you drew previously to start cutting the wood for the parts which will ultimately make up the medicine cabinet.
-It is best to mark faintly with a pencil what each piece will serve for, such as the base, the top part, the sides, the upper shelf and so on.
+It is best to mark faintly with a pencil what each piece will serve, such as the base, the top part, the sides, the upper shelf, and so on.
 This will help you when assembling all the parts together later.

 By following these steps you are practically halfway through building your own recessed medicine cabinet.
 Continue to Part 2.